 Cons

-- You may see a reduction in audio quality when streaming via Bluetooth.
+- Possible degradation of sound quality when streaming via Bluetooth.

 Buyer’s guide